 Worldwide, 200 million women and girls have undergone female genital mutilation.
 Here are 12 innovators you should know that are fighting back.

-An astonishing six percent of the world’s women and girls have been subjected to female genital mutilation (FGM).
+An astonishing 6% of the world’s women and girls have been subjected to female genital mutilation (FGM).
 Also referred to as cutting or circumcision, FGM involves intentionally cutting a woman or girl’s genitals for non-medical reasons.
 Many countries outlaw the life-threatening practice, but it continues due to long-standing cultural traditions and deep-rooted gender inequality.

 While global organizations like the United Nations have joined the fight to end FGM, this journey is truly locally led.
-In honor of International Day of Zero Tolerance to FGM on Feb.
+In honor of International Day of Zero Tolerance for FGM on Feb.
 6, I asked GlobalGiving project leaders in Kenya, Nigeria, Ethiopia, and Tanzania which approaches they find the most exciting.